CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 </td>
 <td width="55%">

-A sampling design is a framework for choosing what and where to sample to estimate the carbon stored in a larger ecosystem area.
 Sampling designs allow for the strategic measurement of smaller sections (i.e., sites and plots) within the larger study area.
 Combining measurements from multiple plots allows us to estimate the value for the study area

 </td>
 </tr>